amir734jj/tplink-a7-reboot/README.md

-# tplink-a7-reset
+# tplink-a7-reboot

-TpLink Archer 7 reset when router loses connection
+TpLink Archer 7 reboot when router loses connection

-The reason I wrote this is that I got tired of manually restarting my router when it loses connection
+The reason I wrote this is that I got tired of manually rebooting my router when it loses connection

 ## Install:
 Requires python 3.x